Ulas Bozdogan, MD, FACOG

 Pelvic pain can cause significant debility and loss of quality of life, and sometimes, the underlying cause can be difficult to identify.
-Dr. Ulas Bozdogan is skilled in the diagnosis and treatment of pelvic pain, helping women at Advanced Endometriosis Center in Midtown West, New York City & Bergen County, NJ, get the most appropriate, most effective care.
+Dr. Ulas Bozdogan is skilled in the diagnosis and treatment of pelvic pain, helping women at Advanced Endometriosis Center in Hackensack, NJ and New York City, NY, get the most appropriate, most effective care.

 Pelvic pain can be caused by many underlying issues, and identifying the cause of painful symptoms is the key to ensuring patients receive the most appropriate care.
 Some of the most common causes include:

 Pelvic pain can also be caused by issues involving the bowels or urinary tract or as a result of chronic pain syndromes like fibromyalgia.
 Pelvic organ prolapse caused by a weakening of the pelvic floor muscles can also cause pelvic pain.

 Pelvic inflammatory disease or PID is a serious medical condition that occurs when the pelvic organs and tissues become infected.
 Most cases of PID begin with a sexually-transmitted disease that goes undetected and untreated for a period of time, allowing the disease to spread and promoting the formation of scar tissue.
 PID affects millions of women each year, and it’s the primary preventable cause of female infertility in the U.S. It’s also a major cause of pelvic pain and ectopic pregnancies.